utcompling/textgrounder/README.txt

 Building the system from source
 ===============================

-TextGrounder uses SBT (Simple Build Tool) with a standard directory structure.
-To build TextGrounder, type (this works in any directory, provided you have set TEXTGROUNDER_DIR correctly):
+PoliGrounder uses SBT (Simple Build Tool) with a standard directory structure.
+To build TextGrounder, type (this works in any directory, provided you have set POLIGROUNDER_DIR correctly):

-$ textgrounder build update compile
+$ poligrounder build update compile

 This will compile the source files and put them in ./target/classes.
 If this is your first time running it, you will see